FilippoLucchini/MultiPage_DDLAB_Tools/README.md

 To Do
-- Define excel databases structures correctly (PLASTICS DONE)
+- Define excel databases structures correctly DONE
-- Define multiselect fields in excel databases (PLASTICS DONE)
+- Define multiselect fields in excel databases DONE
-- Rewrite the freezer code adapting it to plastics
+- Rewrite the freezer code adapting it to plastics DONE
-- Rewrite the freezer code adapting it to reagents
+- Rewrite the freezer code adapting it to reagents DONE
 - Fix the home screen to improve it
 - New ideas to improve the tools section